KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    - *Colors*, to manage the palette of colors
    - *Interactions*, to manage cross navigations, links, drill-downs, etc
    - *Series*, to manage format styles related to the values of the serie(s)
-   - *Responsive*, to handle the size of your widgets on tablets, mobiles, small and large devices
+   - *Responsive*, to manage the wisualization of your widgets on different devices such as tablets, mobiles, small and large devices
+   - *Help*, to add additional explanation for a specific widget i.e. by means of an icon opening a pop up that shows some information